 Digital Object Identifier (DOI)

 Yang, Yong; Liu, Xing; Long, Yan; Wang, Fang; Ding, Jian Hua; Liu, Su Yi; Sun, Ye Hong; Yao, Hong Hong; Wang, Hai; Wu, Jie; and Hu, Gang, "Systematic Administration Of Iptakalim An Atp-Sensitive Potassium Channel Opener Prevents Rotenone-Induced Motor And Neurochemical Alterations In Rats" (2005).
-Neurobiology.
+Translational Neuroscience.
 467.